Capital-Economics-IT/ce_api_examples/content_api/README.md

 ### offset

-The offset parameter can be used to start at a specific page:
+The offset parameter can be used to skip a number of pages:

 `?page[limit]=5&page[offset]=3`